Bibs24/web-o-code/README.md

 3.Using simple things how to make the ui look ideal.
 4. And ofcourse time management remains constant.

-REPOSITORY LINK WHERE WE WILL UPDATE OUR SECOND SITE IS AS UNDER: https://github.com/Bibs24/web-o-code-former.git WHICH WILL BE LINKED IN THE MAIN WEBSITE BEFORE FINAL SUBMISSION.

 HOW TO RUN THE WEBSITE:
 FOLLOWING IS THE LINK THAT WILL DIRECT YOU TO THE WEBSITE: